soggie/assert-callback/README.md

 ## Caveat

-Note: `assert.isEqual` and `assert.fail` functions the same as node's assert, callback or not.
+Note: `assert.throws`, `assert.doesNotThrow`, `assert.isEqual` and `assert.fail` functions the same as node's assert, callback or not.

 ## MIT License